-The Group is primarily financed by equity shareholders' funds and a secured Term Loan, subject to relevant covenants being met.
-The covenants that applied at the year end are gross borrowings: EBITDA calculation of no more than 3:1 and debt service cover of no less than 1.25.
-At 31 October 2023 Gross borrowings: EBITDA was 1.62 and debt service cover was 0.26 which is a breach in covenant.
+The Company is primarily financed by equity shareholders' funds and a secured Term Loan, subject to relevant covenants being met.
+The covenants that applied at the year end are, borrowings to the bank shall not exceed 40% of property value at any time, gross borrowings: EBITDA calculation of no more than 2:1 and debt service cover of no less than 2.
+At 31 October 2024 Gross borrowings: EBITDA was 1.08 and debt service cover was 3.21.